 13 According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.

-14 According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.
+14 According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully/partly convertible debentures during theyear.

-15 According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not entered into non-cashtransactions with Directors or persons connected with him.
-Accordingly paragraph 3(xv) ofthe Order is not applicable.
+15 According to the information and explanations given to us and based on ourexamination of the records of the Company in our opinion the Company has not enteredinto non-cash transactions with directors or persons connected with him.
+Accordinglyparagraph 3(xv) of the Order is not applicable.

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of SriRamakrishna Mills (Coimbatore) Limited as of 31st March 2017 in conjunction with our auditof the standalone financial statements of the Company for the period ended on that date.
+We have audited the internal financial controls over financial reporting of SriRamakrishna Mills (Coimbatore) Limited ("the Company") as of 31 March 2021 inconjunction with our audit of the standalone Ind AS financial statements of the Companyfor the year ended on that date.

 Management's Responsibility for Internal Financial Controls